 Without profitable new patients that can bring in even more numbers, adding new patient numbers at the practice may not make much sense.
-And soon the practice may find itself in a precarious situation of having more numbers, but less revenue and less prospects.
+And soon, the practice may find itself in a precarious situation of having more numbers, but less revenue and fewer prospects.

-A steady stream of profitable new patients is more than necessary for the practice, but how do you profile your newcomers and find out those who can potentially become long term ambassadors and at the same time help you maintain financial stability and well being?
+A steady stream of profitable new patients is more than necessary for the practice, but how do you profile your newcomers and find out who can potentially become long-term ambassadors and, at the same time, help you maintain financial stability and well-being?

 25% of practices never bother to estimate the value of a new dental patient to their practice.

 Taking the time to assimilate the quality of your patient acquisitions is the first step in ensuring a healthy new patient bucket that can drive your practice finances and brand reputation.